masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 Arduino CMake
 =============

 Arduino is a great development platform, which is easy to use.
 It has everything a beginner should need.
 The *Arduino IDE* simplifies a lot of things for the standard user, but if you are a professional programmer the IDE can feel simplistic and restrictive.

 One major drawback of the *Arduino IDE* is that you cannot do anything without it, which for me is a **complete buzz kill** .
 Thats why I created an alternative build system for the Arduino using CMake.

 CMake is great cross-platform build system that works on practically any operating system.
 With it you are not constrained to a single build system.
 CMake lets you generate the build system that fits your needs, using the tools you like.
 It can generate any type of build system, from simple Makefiles, to complete projects for Eclipse, Visual Studio, XCode, etc.

 The **Arduino CMake** build system integrates tightly with the *Arduino SDK* .

 *Arduino SDK* version **0.19** or higher is required.

 So if you like to do things from the command line (using make), or to build your firmware where you're in control, or if you would like to use an IDE such as Eclipse, KDevelop, XCode, CodeBlocks or something similar, then **Arduino CMake** is the system for you.
-{#user-content-features}

 Features
 --------